if you admire woodworking and are trying to start

 you need to first get acquainted with the technical jargon,

-and that is where we will precisely start in this article;
+and that is where we will precisely start

 teaching you the meaning of a few common terms used in the trade.